Download the Rohan SPR product manual here.

 Easy to manage

-Under semi-intensive to semi-extensive farm systems it is not easy to maintain pasture quality in late spring.
+Under semi-intensive to semi-extensive farm systems it's not easy to maintain pasture quality in late spring.
 A continual comment from farmers with Rohan SPR is that it 'always looks good', it stays greener and leafier and is usually preferentially grazed.
-Rohan SPR in on-farm trials has shown a 0.7 higher ME than some other cultivars in November and December.
+In on-farm trials, it has shown a 0.7 higher ME than some other cultivars in November and December.

 High yield in dry conditions

-Under ideal conditions Rohan SPR does not have the same yield potential as cultivars such as Trojan, producing about 10% less.
-But under tough, dry conditions Rohan will likely persist and yield more over the life of a pasture.
+Under ideal conditions Rohan SPR does not have the same yield potential as cultivars like Maxsyn, growing about 10% less.
+But under tough, dry conditions Rohan will probably persist better and yield more over the life of a pasture.